My Gridcoin experiment is done

 Cats will be cats- Now

-I changed into “non-work” clothes and ventured into the back yard to see if the mess was related to a harmless prank of theirs, or maybe instead would be something that would require me to sign the cats up for protection from still unknown but potentially angry neighbors.
+I changed into “non-work” clothes and ventured into the backyard to see if the mess was related to a harmless prank of theirs or, instead, something that would require me to sign the cats up for protection from still-unknown but potentially angry neighbors.

 The stuff I was seeing looked like feathers.